AMReX-Astro/Castro/docs_new/source/CastroSoftware.rst

 Boundaries: FillPatch and FillPatchIterator
 ===========================================

- calls the act of filling ghost cells a *fillpatch* operation.
+AMReX calls the act of filling ghost cells a *fillpatch* operation.
 Boundaries between grids are of two types.
 The first we call “fine-fine”, which is two grids at the same level.
 The second type is "coarse-fine", which needs interpolation from the coarse grid to fill the fine grid ghost cells.
 Both of these are part of the fillpatch operation.
 Fine-fine fills are just a straight copy from “valid regions” to ghost cells.
-Coarse-fine fills are enabled because the  is not just arrays, they’re “State Data”, which means that the data knows how to interpolate itself (in an anthropomorphical sense).
+Coarse-fine fills are enabled because the StateData is not just arrays, they’re “State Data”, which means that the data knows how to interpolate itself (in an anthropomorphical sense).
 The type of interpolation to use is defined in Castro_setup.cpp—search for